danbsolo/StickyNoteWidget/README.md

 ## Known Issues
 - Cannot handle certain characters well, such as emojis
+- Cannot boldface, italics, etc.
 - Cannot change color of the font text line.
-- Spawns a useless black box if opening outside the context of an IDE (Python's terminal window).
+- Spawns a useless black box (Python's terminal window) if opening outside the context of an IDE.
-- New size and location may be lost if user doesn't either type something or click `X` button to save the configuration; e.g., shutting down the computer or clicking the terminal's `X` button instead.
+- New size and location may be lost if user does not either type something or click `X` button to save the configuration; e.g., shutting down the computer or clicking the terminal's `X` button instead.
 - Text does not always wrap around the window properly.
 - The border size on the left, bottom, and right sides of the window are incongruent.
 - The x and y attributes slightly save the location of the window incorrectly, only solved with `rootx_adjust` and `rooty_adjust` in `immutable_configuration.txt`.